By Sisay Sahlu

 Abebe Ayanite (Ph.D.), a researcher at Addis Abeba University, said the government is doing little to address the tangible security breaches observed in parts of the country.

-Abebe stressed on the need to engage with sectorial professionals on how to respond public’s demands effectively and ease tensions.
+Abebe stressed the need to engage with sectorial professionals on how to respond public’s demands effectively and ease tensions.

 “Government can easily draw effective policies through the discussions with scholars… and find more pragmatic solutions for security challenges that the country is facing,” Abebe added.